Anna Cazenave Cambet

 Anna Cazenave Cambet is a French film director born on 13 August 1990, in Nérac.

-Biography
+Career

 After completing her photography studies at ETPA Toulouse, Anna Cazenave Cambert joined La Fémis (department of "Directing") from which she graduated in 2017.

 Her debut feature film, De l'or pour les chiens, released in 2020, was presented at the 2021 Cannes Film Festival as part of the Critics' Week selection.
 She received the Youth Prize for Love Me Tender at the 39th Cabourg Film Festival.